ibm-cloud-docs/power-iaas/getting-started.md

 * **Satellite location** - A Satellite location is a representation of an environment in your infrastructure provider, such as a private cloud data center.
 Each IBM {{site.data.keyword.powerSys_notm}} Private Cloud pod in your data center must be associated with a Satellite location to manage the lifecycle operations of the pod.
 You must create multiple and unique Satellite locations if you are planning to deploy multiple pods in your data center.
 For detailed information, see [Understanding Satellite location and hosts](https://cloud.ibm.com/docs/satellite?topic=satellite-location-host){: external}.

-* **workspace** - A workspace is a container of all the virtual machines, storage volumes, network configurations, and so on at a specific geographic region. {{site.data.keyword.powerSys_notm}} workspaces are available from the **Resource list** in the {{site.data.keyword.powerSys_notm}} user interface.
+* **workspace** - A workspace is a container of all the virtual machines, storage volumes, network configurations, and so on, at a specific geographic region. {{site.data.keyword.powerSys_notm}} workspaces are available from the **Resource list** in the {{site.data.keyword.powerSys_notm}} user interface.
 Each workspace can contain multiple {{site.data.keyword.powerSys_notm}} instances.
 Within each Satellite location, you can create multiple workspaces.
 For example, you can create two workspaces in the Satellite location of the North Data Center: one workspace for production workloads and another workspace for development tests.

 * **pod** - a pod consists of IBM Power compute, storage, and network infrastructure that is built, installed, and maintained by IBM in your data center.
 You can have multiple pods and each pod will be uniquely represented by an IBM Cloud Satellite location.